recfro/threeminds/_posts/2023-01-05-regenerate..markdown

 <img src="{{site.baseurl}}/assets/img/RAYLC_ReGenerateNature_04.jpg">
 </p>

 RE:GENERATE was inspired by cityscapes of Hong Kong during times of flooding.
 Hundreds of thousands of inhabitants were rushed out of their homes and the flooded subway system.
 The images were so surreal they became almost imaginary.
 Yet, we recovered, we adapted.
-In response, to create the art work, Control Net and Stable Diffusion Deforum in automatic1111 were used to prompt the model to generate a surreal video of destruction and recovery in a speculative future of frequent climate change.
+In response, to create the videos, Control Net and Stable Diffusion Deforum in automatic1111 were used to prompt the model to generate a surreal video of destruction and recovery in a speculative future of frequent climate change.
 We constrain us algorithmically to a generative principle of nonrepetitive variation based on the imaginary landscape specified in the first frame that is allowed to vary throughout the video without changing the foundations of the structures found within.
 A timer is added to the final video to remind us that the clock is ticking.
-The video loops forward and backward in time, showing us that the algorithmically generated vision is ours to control.
+The videos loop forward and backward in time, showing us that the algorithmically generated visions are ours to control.
 It’s up to us to frame the story, to adapt to the technology.

 <p align="center">
 <img src="{{site.baseurl}}/assets/img/venice_humanposthuman-87.jpg">
 <img src="{{site.baseurl}}/assets/img/venice_humanposthuman-26.jpg">
 <img src="{{site.baseurl}}/assets/img/venice_humanposthuman-52.jpg">
 </p>

+The work is composed of two videos, one of an urban landscape destroyed by climate change and reconstituted post-recovery, and one of nature impinged by waste and development before readapting back to nature.
+The two views are complementary views of a planet beset of climate change and sustainability crises, viewed in the form of a nonlinear timeline that urges us to see beyond the dimension currently closest to us, but to beyond a future of a re-generated reality.

 Premiered in Venice with La Storta Scala Mata in parallel with the Venice Biennale, 20 May 2023.
 Subsequently shown at ACM Creativity and Cognition online 2023 and in-person 2024.
 Also accepted for showcase in ISEA 2024.